kupehtci/DOCUMENTATION/MARKDOWN/MARKDOWN - Text decorations.md

 #MARKDOWN

 You can perform some text adjustments and cahnge style of a markdown component in <span style="color:purple;">Obsidian</span> like this way.
-Using HTML syntax: [[HTML-Basic Structure]]
+Using HTML syntax: [[HTML - Basic Structure]]

 | Tags | result |
 | ---- | ---- |